dleemorrow/Forecaster/README.md

 # Forecaster
-A java weather forecasting program powered by darksky
+A java weather forecasting program powered by Dark Sky